influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 ### Create an operator token in the CLI

-- [influx auth create](/influxdb/cloud/reference/cli/influx/auth/create/): Add ability to create an [Operator token](/influxdb/v2.0/security/tokens/#operator-token) using `influx auth create --operator`.
+- Add ability to [use the influx CLI to create an Operator token](/influxdb/v2.0/security/tokens/#operator-token) with read and write permissions to all resources in all organizations.
   {{% /oss-only %}}

 ### View more buckets in the CLI